 A high-quality carbon credit accurately represents GHG emission reductions or removals achieved through carbon offsetting project activities.
 These activities need to maximize climate, socio-economic and ecological benefits for the communities and the planet.
 Well informed decisions during project design and development and following the prescribed methodologies and standards according to Carbon standards along with regulatory compliance helps to realize high quality carbon credits in the voluntary carbon market.

 High quality carbon credits represent the real and additional GHG emission reductions or removals which are quantified based on the calculations of baselines, additionality, leakage and permanence.
 The emissions should be quantified using credible baselines and discount for the uncertainty in leakage.
-The measurement of emission reductions requires a robust Monitoring, Reporting and Verification (MRV) systems.
+The measurement of emission reductions requires a robust Monitoring, Reporting and Verification (MRV) system.
 The projects should follow the methods consistent with IPCC for quantification and should use new monitoring technologies wherever possible.

 The six qualities that need to be considered for a carbon credit are

-- Real
+• Real

 The measure of emission reductions must be based on robust methods with a rigorous MRV system.
 The measurements must avoid over and under estimation of carbon levels.
 Every project must calculate how many tonnes of carbon it will sequester or avoid and any errors can lead to overestimation that could lead to void credits.
 The methodologies and accounting mechanisms ensure that every credit correspond to one physical tonne of carbon dioxide removed or reduced.